 - a.
 Posting the score at the completion of each end and measuring stones when necessary to determine scoring. - b.
-Ensuring that the scores of the match are entered on the draw sheet. - c.
 Making sure the front end of the team is ready to play during the game.

-Responsibilities of the Rink Members:
+Responsibilities of all Rink Members:

 Each rink member is responsible for: